guardian/recipes-backend/README.md

 ### Why no search API?

-Because it's not (yet) a client requirement.
-At the time of writing, the desire is to do all searching client-side because the app feature-set is very much up in the air.

-This may be revisited in future.
+The data here is for _retrieval_ only; search is a seperate concern which is implemented at https://github.com/guardian/recipe-search-backend.
+This is because the search uses a different tech stack to do advanced semantic search wheras the code here is only concerned with pushing the recipe data into a place where it can easily be retrieved.

 ### Auth